dabeaz/curio/docs/devel.rst

 breath.
 Breathe in....
 Breathe out......
 Focus.

 Basically the code has executed a trap!
-The ``yield`` statement has caused the coroutine to suspend.
+The ``yield`` statement caused the coroutine to suspend.
 The returned tuple is a request (in this case, a request to sleep for 10 seconds).
 It is now up the driver of the code to satisfy that request.
-But who's driving this whole show?
+But who's driving this show?
 Wait, that's YOU!
 So, start counting...
 "T-minus 10, T-minus 9,
 T-minus 8, ...
 T-minus 1."
 Time's up!
 Put the coroutine back to work::